 Some young and professional athletes try anabolic steroids and other performance enhancers to build muscles and improve athletic performance and appearance.
 Talk to your child about the dangers of using these drugs.

-In general, kids and teens should tone their muscles using light weights (or resistance) and a high number of repetitions rather than lifting a heavy load once or twice.
+Kids and teens interested in building strength should start with light weights (or resistance) and one or two sets of 8–12 repetitions rather than lifting a heavy load once or twice.

-The amount of weight will depend on a child's age, size, and strength level.
-But in general, kids should be able to lift a weight with proper technique at least 8 to 15 times.
-If they can't lift the weight comfortably at least 8 times, the weight is too heavy.
+The amount of weight will depend on a child's age, size, form, experience, and strength level.
+In general, if someone can't lift the weight comfortably and with proper technique at least 8 times, the weight is too heavy.

-Preteens shouldn't be concerned about adding muscle bulk, which won't happen until after they've gone through puberty.
+Preteens can get stronger without adding muscle bulk, which won't happen until after they've gone through puberty.
 After puberty, the male hormone testosterone helps build muscle in response to weight training.
 Boys have more testosterone than girls do, so they get bigger muscles.

 The focus of each training session should be on proper form and technique, with qualified instruction and supervision.